Our bottom line

 How does it stack up?

 The John Lewis Partnership Credit Card is an appealing rewards card.
-The voucher value of each £1 spent at John Lewis and Waitrose compares very favourably with the value of rewards from other rewards cards.
+The voucher value of each £1 spent at John Lewis and Waitrose compares very favorably with the value of rewards from other rewards cards.
 There is also no annual fee, which broadens the card’s appeal to a wider variety of consumers.
 Offers such as an introductory 0% interest rate on new purchases, as well as the balance transfer offer, help to differentiate the card from other rewards cards.

 The card is most likely to appeal to regular shoppers at John Lewis or Waitrose.
 Not only are points accumulated at John Lewis or Waitrose at a significantly higher rate than they are when the card is used at other retailers, but the vouchers can only be spent at John Lewis and Waitrose.
-For anyone wanting a travel credit card, the card has limited appeal due to its foreign transaction charge; cardholders may be better off having a second credit card that does not have a non-sterling transaction fee when travelling internationally.
+For anyone wanting a travel credit card, the card has limited appeal due to its foreign transaction charge; cardholders may be better off having a second credit card that does not have a non-sterling transaction fee when traveling internationally.

 Applications for the card can be made online through the John Lewis or Waitrose websites.
 For consumers who are unable to apply online, there is also a phone number on which to discuss an application.